CiscoSecurity/amp-tr-04-add-non-malicious-sha256s-to-scd/README.md

 ### AMP for Endpoints Add SHA256(s) to Simple Custom Detection List:

 Script takes either a SHA256 or file as a command line argument.
-If neither is provided it will prompt user to enter a SHA256 or file.
-It validates the provided input and prompts user for which Simple Custom Detection (SCD) List to add SHA256s to and queries the SCD List for existing list items.
-The user privded SHA256s are compared agaist the existing list items and any duplcates are removed.
+If neither is provided it will prompt the user to enter a SHA256 or file.
+It validates the provided input and prompts the user for which Simple Custom Detection (SCD) List to add SHA256s to and queries the SCD List for existing list items.
+The user provided SHA256s are compared against the existing list items and any duplicates are removed.
 The disposition for remaining SHA256s are looked up using Threat Response's /deliberate/observables endpoint.
 Malicious SHA256s are removed from the remaining list of user provided SHA256s.
-The user is prompted to add the SHA256s to the SCD List, if the users says response `y` the SHA256s are then added to the SCD List
+The user is prompted to add the SHA256s to the SCD List, if the users says response y the SHA256s are then added to the SCD List

 ### Before using you must update the following:
 - amp_client_id